 Where applicable, please note that incoming graduate students whose first language is not English must score a minimum of 550 (PBT: paper-based test) or 81 (IBT: internet-based test) on the TOEFL exam or 7.0 with no section lower than 6.0 on the IELTS in order to be admitted into the Graduate College.
 Students admitted with TOEFL scores between 550-600 (PBT), or 81-100 (IBT), or IELTS scores in the range of 6.0 will require an English evaluation on campus and English courses may be required in the first year of study at the University.
 Therefore, a total score of 600 (PBT) / 100 (IBT) on the TOEFL exam or a 7.0 on the IELTS is preferable.
 Additional information about minimum scores and the English evaluation may be found at: http://grad.admissions.uiowa.edu/graduate-programs/english-requirements-admission-graduate-college

 When planning your application and audition materials, applicants should begin by identifying the MFA emphasis they wish to take – Choreography or Performance.
 In all application materials, but especially the candidate’s video and audition solo, candidates should take care to showcase their accomplishments specifically in the chosen track.
 When preparing the video samples, it is required for Choreography applicants, and preferable for Performance applicants, to include a few complete works, rather than many short excerpts.
-The on-campus audition solo can range in length, but typically, will not exceed 6 minutes.
-The solo audition takes place in an informal studio setting for the faculty and fellow applicants only.
-To assess technical proficiency, all candidates will take a ballet and a modern technique class at the on-campus audition, and those applying for a teaching assistantship will be asked to teach a lower-level technique class.
+The audition solo can range in length, but typically, will not exceed 6 minutes.
+Candidates applying for a teaching assistantship will be invited to submit a video of their teaching, and will be asked to teach a non-majors technique class on a digital platform.

 We hope that you will consider an application to the University of Iowa Department of Dance, and that you will contact us regarding any questions you may have.
 We would love to talk with you, and to discuss how your specific goals can be accomplished here in our MFA Dance program.
 We especially look forward to discussing how your Masters degree from University of Iowa can be the beginning to an increasingly rich career in the dance field.